noiseprotocol/noise_spec/noise.md

 Handshake patterns must be **valid** in the following senses:

- 1. Parties can only send a static public key if they were initialized with a static key pair, and can only perform DH between private keys and public keys they possess.
+ 1. Parties can only perform DH between private keys and public keys they possess.

  2. Parties must not send their static public key or ephemeral public key more